 « For students from the Global South 2500 RMB and from the rest of the world 2700 RMB

-NOTE: The above fees are based on the assumption that the conference will be held physically at SUAD.
+NOTE: The above fees are based on the assumption that the conference will be held physically at SUAD in China.
 However, we will be reviewing the conference joining fees as we come closer to staging the conference and if the conference will need to be conducted online the fees will reflect this change.

-If the conference will need to be held online we will announce this by Tuesday 13 July 2021.
+If the conference will need to be held online will be announced by Tuesday 13 July 2021.

 In 2016 the Chinese Ministry of Education has included the design discipline to the “Special Catalogue of General Colleges and Universities” with the aim of scaling up design education.
 Since 2016, more than 2,000 institutions have been delivering design programmes.
 Every year more than 540,000 students enroll into design programmes.